 I know that to become a pilot, it requires so much money that many cannot afford, yet there is a way many can succeed in becoming a professional pilot.

 Will airlines pay for flight school?

 The answer to that question is YES.
 I have discussed the reality in this article, which will allow you to become a pilot without spending a fortune.

-Not being able to afford the cost of commercial pilot training is a very common problem.
+Not being able to afford the cost of commercial pilot training is a widespread problem.

 I have particularly reviewed how will airlines pay for flight schools and provide you a job guaranty.

 Will airlines pay for flight schools?

 Not every airline has a tuition-reimbursing program for enthusiastic pilot trainees.

 Many airlines do offer that but it is not as simple as it may sound.

 Once an airline decides to fund a student pilot for the commercial pilot course, they want the pilot to sign up for several conditions too.

 The airlines will provide you the money so that you can pursue your flight training according to their circumstances.

-You cannot simply choose a flight school and enroll there with the money airline provided.
+You cannot merely select a flight school and enroll there with the money airline provided.

 Airlines they partner with specific flight schools to train pilots to hire them in their airlines.

 So there are flight schools affiliated with airlines that created training programs to fulfill airline pilot recruitment demand.

 At the same time, help students to become a pilot without spending a fortune.

 There used to be a deficit of qualified pilots around the world before the COVID-19 crisis.
 Airlines were struggling to recruit pilots for the rising number of daily flights.

 The high cost of pilot training tuition has discouraged many people from pursuing a career in the airliner cockpit.

 Consequently, many airlines had no choice and to come up with a way to produce their qualified pilots.

-As a result, they have decided to fund students for their flight training.
+As a result, they decided to fund students for their flight training.

-However, this pilot training sponsorship comes with its own advantages and disadvantages.
+However, this pilot training sponsorship comes with its advantages and disadvantages.